 You can go about your normal daily routine and continue to follow the rules in place for the whole community.
-See I've been tested but I'm not sick or in quarantine.
-Now what? for more information.
+See I don’t have

 If you were tested at a Tasmanian Health Service Respiratory Clinic and your result is negative, you will either get a text message from ‘Tas Health’ or, if you don’t have a mobile phone or ask not to be notified by text, you will receive a phone call to inform you of your result.

 If your result is negative, you do not need to self-isolate any longer unless Public Health has told you to stay in quarantine because you might have been exposed to the virus.
 If you are still sick you should still protect others from whatever germ is causing your illness.
 Stay at home as much as you can.